DomBurke23/CSharp_Practice/README.md

 We can refer to a superclass inside a subclass with the base keyword.

 reference-type variables refer to a place in memory, value-type variables hold the actual data.

+Upcasting is creating a superclass or interface reference from a subclass reference Downcasting is creating a subclass reference from a superclass or interface reference.
+Upcasting can be done implicitly, while downcasting cannot